 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Rain Oncology Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of September 12, 2023 - (NASDAQ: RAIN)

-NEW YORK , Aug.
-9, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Rain Oncology Inc..
+NEW YORK, Aug.
+16, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Rain Oncology Inc..

 Shareholders who purchased shares of RAIN during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.